sbcfiregis/DefensibleSpaceInspections/Yearly_Data_Prep.md

 4. Test 1 record for import into Fulcrum.
 Screenshot field matching and all errors

+5. Reconcile any intermediate records that may have been created over winter or AB38-related

-5. Seperate records into 2 shapefiles (9,999) and the rest due to 10,000 record import limit.
+6. Seperate records into 2 shapefiles (9,999) and the rest due to 10,000 record import limit.

 # 2021 Changes